siponentheparas/gpt-ui/README.md

 ### Build
 1. Navigate to the GPT-UI directory (The one with a Cargo.toml file and a src/ directory)
-2. Run the command "cargo r" WITHOUT THE QUOTATION MARKS. \
+2. Run the command "cargo r" \
-Or "cargo r --release" WITHOUT THE QUOTATION MARKS to run it with optimizations.
+Or "cargo r --release" to run it with optimizations.

 You can find more cargo commands with the "cargo --help" command.